xItem added to basket

 Read more

-Natalie Rogers is a pioneer in expressive arts therapy, leading trainings in Europe, Russia, Latin America, Japan, and the US.
-Dr Rogers trained and practised as a psychotherapist.
-Natalie founded and has recently retired from the Person-Centered Expressive Therapy Institute, Santa Rosa, CA. She is a full professor (adjunct) at the California Institute of Integral Studies, the Institute of Transpersonal Psychology, and Distinguished Consulting Faculty at Saybrook Graduate School.
-She is an artist, mother and grandmother.
-For more information about Natalie, her work and links to Carl Rogers' sites, visit www.nrogers.com
+Natalie Rogers (1928 – 2015) was a pioneer in expressive arts therapy, leading trainings in Europe, Russia, Latin America, Japan, and the US.
+Dr Rogers trained and practised as a psychotherapist, and founded the Person-Centered Expressive Therapy Institute, Santa Rosa, CA. She was a full professor (adjunct) at the California Institute of Integral Studies, the Institute of Transpersonal Psychology, and Distinguished Consulting Faculty at Saybrook Graduate School.
+Natalie was an artist, mother and grandmother.
+For more information about Natalie, her work and links to her father, Carl Rogers, visit www.nrogers.com

 Read more